darkrider00/notes/notes/LINUX/BASH.md

     - If you don't specify a pattern, the default behavior applies to all characters (for `^^` and `,,`) or just the first character (for `^` and `,`).

 ![[Pasted image 20250128104340.png]]
 #### EXPAN.6.
-Replace the first space character in the variable's contents with  big .
+Replace the first space characther in the variable's contents with  big .

 #### EXPAN.6.
 Replace the first space character in the variable's contents with  big .